-In the rest of this feature Benjamin presents eighteen of Macdonald and Raynor’s template holes (MacRaynor is, of course, a portmanteau of their names) within a fictional routing.
-He discusses the origin and design concepts of each hole, and analyses the strategic merits that inspired Macdonald to immortalise them as part of his ideal golf course.
+In the rest of this feature Benjamin presents a fictional golf course comprised of his favorite template holes from the design portfolios of Macdonald and Raynor (MacRaynor is a commonly used portmanteau of their names).
+He discusses the origin and design concepts of each hole, and analyses the strategic merits which inspired Macdonald to immortalise them as part of his ideal golf course.

 An Ideal Course?

-Strategy: The bottle template offers a simple proposition to the golfer: will you play for the narrow left fairway to gain an advantageous angle for your second shot, or will you play for the wider fairway on the right, leaving a more difficult approach to the green?
-The left fairway is receptive to a left-to-right shape, whereas the right fairway is more welcoming to the reverse.
-For golfers who can shape the ball in either direction the decision comes down to feel, wind conditions or the state of the match.
-A tremendous golf hole!
+Strategy: Macdonald’s bottle template offers a simple proposition to the golfer: will you play for the narrow left fairway to secure a more direct line to the pin, or will you play for the wider fairway on the right, leaving a more difficult approach to the green?
+The left fairway accepts a left-to-right shot, whereas the right fairway is more welcoming to the reverse.
+For golfers who can shape the ball in either direction the decision comes down to feel and wind conditions.

 Biarritz green complexes are found on virtually every course in the MacRaynor portfolio—with the notable exception of National Golf Links of America.
 This type of green originated in France and Scotland, with the concept perfected by North Berwick-born greenkeepers Tom and Willie Dunn.